 - A. In consultation with the Ph.D. committee, the student writes a dissertation proposal.
-All committee members must be given one month to comment on a draft of the proposal before its final version is prepared. - B. The dissertation proposal should take the form of a proposal for a NSF Dissertation Improvement Grant to fund the student's dissertation research. - 1.
+All committee members must be given one month to comment on a draft of the proposal before its final version is prepared. - B. The dissertation proposal must take the form of a proposal for a NSF Dissertation Improvement Grant (or other specified granting institution pre-approved by your Ph.D. committee chair) to fund the student's dissertation research. - 1.
 Proposal length thus is limited to 20 double-spaced pages. - 2.
 A budget is required, but not the other supporting documentation required by NSF for the dissertation proposal. - C. Anthropology 240B or 239A, Research Design and Writing, is designed to guide students in writing a dissertation research proposal and is recommended as a course for Ph.D. candidacy. - D. The student should present the dissertation proposal publicly, after consulting with her or his committee to settle on an appropriate time and place of the public presentation.
+The

-The Ph.D. committee approves the proposal once any necessary revisions have been completed. - E. The student must file a final copy of the approved proposal (signed by all Ph.D. committee members) with the Graduate Program Assistant. - F. If the student substantially changes the topic or nature of the dissertation project, the student must submit a new dissertation proposal, schedule a committee meeting, and obtain approval from the committee.
+- Ph.D. committee approves the proposal once any necessary revisions have been completed. - E. The student must file a final copy of the approved proposal (signed by all Ph.D. committee members) with the Graduate Program Assistant. - F. If the student substantially changes the topic or nature of the dissertation project, the student must submit a new dissertation proposal, schedule a committee meeting, and obtain approval from the committee.